valarao/chocolate-thunder-chess/docs/design/001-HighLevelDesign.md

 ### Stage 2: Two-Person Trainer (3 weeks)

-Once the standard requirements are complete, we expect to focus our efforts on the **stretch requirement** of supporting two-person training.
+Once the standard requirements are complete, we expect to focus our efforts on the **stretch requirements** of supporting two-person training.

 - Configuring a TCP connection for two people to play against each other starting at a specific position
 - Link sending functionality for people to connect